books book reviews

 Rotating a propeller to make the blade parallel to the direction of travel is called feathering.
 It's essential when an engine goes out because a windmilling propeller causes an enormous drag that makes the airplane hard to control.
 Needless to say, that's especially bad in a twin engine prop.

 It's clear from this book that flying an airplane is much harder than driving a car, which is probably why we don't have flying cars.
 For one thing, an airplane engine is always run at the redline and is easily damaged.
-There are two sets of foot pedals (left and right rudder and left and right brake) and of course a variety of gauges, levers, switches, LCD screens, and indicators.
+There are foot pedals (left and right rudder and left and right brake) and of course a variety of gauges, levers, switches, LCD screens, and indicators.
 This book gives lots of excellent advice about what to do in a variety of perilous situations, along with technical details about trim, bouncing, ground effect, crabbing, drift slip, yaw, drag, stalling, glide paths, and shock waves at speeds approaching Mach one.

 They repeatedly emphasize that the pilots should not touch anything after landing until the plane has reached the terminal and come to a complete stop (which as we all know they also say to the passengers).
 The reason is not just to put their tray tables up, but because many pilots get the flap lever confused with the landing gear retraction lever.
 Even though there's supposed to be a switch to prevent gear retraction on the ground, evidently pulling that lever is a common and probably very embarrassing mistake.
 Perhaps anticipating the recent Boeing fiascos, they also advise the pilot to ignore when a door pops open during flight and focus on flying.
 My favorite, though, is where they advise you in the last chapter not to attempt to crash between two trees while airborne.
 I think this is really good advice, and it's wonderful to have a government that cares enough to tell us things like this.